Our guide to the best exhibitions in London in 2018, updated throughout the year. Check back for the latest shows in the capital – updated March

 At the Queen’s Gallery in Buckingham Palace, life in the court of King Charles II is revealed through his monumental portrait, master paintings and splendid furniture.
 Charles II: Art & Power (until May 13) brings to light a happier time, after a decade of oppression under the rule of Oliver Cromwell, when the monarchy was restored and the rightful King took his seat.

-Royal Academy of Arts – Royal Observatory – Serpentine Galleries – Somerset House
+Royal Academy of Arts – Royal Observatory – Serpentine Galleries – Science Museum

 An astounding collection reunited at Royal Academy of Arts